joaowars776/Novel-Reader/README.md

 So I built this site

 Need help with setup?
 Feel free to send message to me on Discord: joaowars776.
-I’ll gladly assist — especially if you’re new to this kind of setup and found this repository through keywords like light novel, Wuxia, or Xianxia.
-I'm a private server youtuber, I help around 10 to 20 peoples per month nowadays (https://youtube.com/joaowars776), it's not bothering, and I'll not request you money, just ask me, trust bro.
+I’ll gladly assist

+#### I'm a private server youtuber (i create tutorials), I help around 10 to 20 peoples per month nowadays (https://youtube.com/joaowars776), so it's not bothering to ask me something, and I'll not request you money, just ask me if you need help, trust bro.

+Discord: joaowars776

 ## What it have?: